 - 1. Report any power failure immediately to Public Safety at 718-997-5912 or 718-997-5911.
-In the event of a building wide power failure, phones may not function.
-The office can be reached at Emergency Telephone line 718-891-5732 (only works if power is shut down).
-If no other emergency situation exists, you can come to the front desk in the Public Safety Office. - 2.
+In the event of a building-wide power failure, phones may not function.
+The Public Safety office can be reached on its emergency telephone line, 718-891-5732 (only works if power is shut down).
+If no other emergency situation exists, you can come to the front desk in the Public Safety office. - 2.
 In the event of loss of power in any building, an emergency generator will supply low-level light until power is restored. - 3.
-Having a flashlight attached to a key chain, belt clip or in a bag may be helpful even when not in the school.
+Having a flashlight attached to a key chain, belt clip, or in a bag may be helpful, even when not in school.
 Never use candles. - 4.
 During daylight, add as much natural lighting as possible by raising blinds. - 5.
-Faculty with classes should remain where they are until notified otherwise. - 6.
-During a power failure or possible power failure, never use an elevator.
-If you become trapped in an elevator during a power outage, use the emergency "Call for Help" button in the elevator to contact Public Safety.
+Faculty with classes should remain where they are until notified otherwise.

+- 6. During a power failure or possible power failure, never use an elevator.
+If you become trapped in an elevator during a power outage, use the emergency "call for help" button in the elevator to contact Public Safety.
 Wait for assistance.
 Don't panic. - 7.
-Once power is restored, Public Safety will make an announcement using the College's public address system.
+Once power is restored, Public Safety will make an announcement using the college's public address system.
 Evacuation may not be necessary during a power failure.